Drek282/PsychoStats/README.md

 * Heat map overviews and support for Team Fortress Classic.
 * Update overlays data.
 * Add map pictures for Firearms and Team Fortress Classic.
-* Add conditionals to weapon page so that it doesn't show missing data.

 ## **Credits**